 Soy Intake & Diabetes Prevention

 A 2018 systematic review and meta-analysis out of the Diabetes Research and Clinical Practice journal found that consumption of soy foods across a number of observational studies was associated with a reduced risk of type 2 diabetes.

 Similar results were found in a US-specific cohort published in the European Journal Of Clinical Nutrition in 2016.

-When we look at the Diabetes Canada Practice Guidelines, the Mediterranean dietary pattern is listed as the first recommended eating pattern that may support diabetes prevention.
+When we look at the Diabetes Canada Practice Guidelines, the Mediterranean dietary pattern is listed as one of the foremost protective styles of eating.

-Guess what makes up the base of that diet?
-Legumes! a group of foods which soybeans are included.
+Legumes! a group of foods in which soybeans are included.